 Vladimir Putin Net Worth

 Official disclosures list Putin's annual Presidential salary at $187,000 (5.8 million rubles).
+In 2012, he reported an income of 3.6 million rubles ($113,000).
 Putin also claims to have a relatively meager net worth consisting of $180,000 in a savings account, a few Russian-made automobiles and a 16,000 square foot plot of land in the Moscow suburbs.
-Putin's wife Lyudmila controls bank accounts totaling $260,000.
-In total, they claim their net worth totals less than $500,000.
+Putin's ex-wife Lyudmila controls bank accounts totaling $260,000.
+In total, they claimed their net worth totaled less than $500,000

 During his reign, many Russian insiders and experts believe that Putin has used his power to do a little more than improve life for the common Russian citizen.
 While many previously state-owned industries were privatized, Putin allegedly has used his power to build large secret ownership stakes several multi-billion dollar commodity firms.
 His most vocal critics assert that Putin has leveraged his power to acquire a 4.5% ownership stake in natural gas producer Gazprom, a 37% stake in oil company Surgutneftegas and 50% stake in Swiss oil-trader Gunvor.
 Gazprom alone does over $150 billion in revenue annually, Guvnor does $80 billion and Surgutneftegas over $20 billion.
 Using their most recent market capitalizations, Putin's combined ownership stakes would give him a personal net worth of $70 billion.